-Do not leave it in the car on hot days or on window sills.
+Do not store LAVIONE or any other medicine in the bathroom or near a sink.
+Do not leave it on a window sill or in the car.

 Heat and dampness can destroy some medicines.

 Keep it where children cannot reach it.